puppetlabs-toy-chest/libral/README.md

 RHEL 5-7 (and related distributions like CentOS), Debian 6-9, Ubuntu 10.04-16.10, and SLES 11-12.
 The binaries will not work on 32-bit and pre-glibc 2.8 systems: RHEL 4, SLES 10, ...

+In case you do need to build from source, which is not required for provider development, only if you want to work on the core libral library, [this document](HACKING.md) contains instructions on building `libral`.

 ## Usage